 Inn on the Lake (B,L,D)

 The day begins with a scenic cruise on Lake Ullswater to Howtown.
 From here, we cross a historic Roman road on our way to Bampton.
-After a break at a village pub, hike to the 12th-century Shap Abbey.
+Hike to the 12th-century Shap Abbey.
 A short transfer takes us to our hotel in the quintessential English village of Ravenstonedale.
 (12 miles hiking, 6-7 hours)

 The Black Swan (B,L,D)